ChemCrow: Augmenting large-language models with chemistry tools: Introduction

-After the reasoning in the Thought step, the LLM requests a tool (preceded by the keyword "Action") and the input for this tool (with the keyword "Action Input").
-The text generation then pauses, and the program attempts to execute the requested function using the provided input.
-The result is returned to the LLM prepended by the keyword "Observation," and the LLM proceeds to the "Thought" step again.

 This workflow, previously described in the ReAct\cite{yao2022react} and MRKL\citep{karpas2022mrkl} papers, effectively combines chain-of-thought reasoning with tools relevant to the tasks.
-As a result, the LLM transitions from a hyperconfident --although typically wrong-- information source, to a reasoning engine, namely it observers, reflects and acts.
-We implemented 13 tools, including web search, literature search, molecule-specific and reaction-specific tools, as shown in Figure \ref{fig:tools} and described in Section \ref{sec:tools}.
-While we recognize the list of tools included is not exhaustive, it can be easily adapted to new applications by providing the tool, along with a description of its intended use, all through natural language.
+As a result, and as will be shown in the following sections, the LLM transitions from a hyperconfident -- although typically wrong -- information source, to a reasoning engine that is prompted to reflect on a task, act using a suitable tool to gather additional information, observe the tool's responses, and repeat this loop until the final answer is reached.
+Contemporaneously with this work, \cite{Boiko2023} describes a similar approach of augmenting an LLM with tools for accomplishing tasks in chemistry that are out of reach of GPT-4 alone.
+Their focus is specifically on cloud labs, while ours investigates an extensive range of tasks and tools including the connection to a cloud-connected robotic synthesis platform.
+We implemented 18 tools, including web and literature search, as well as molecule-specific and reaction-specific tools, as shown in Figure \ref{fig:overview}b and described in Section \ref{sec:tools}, that endow ChemCrow not only with knowledge about molecular and reaction properties, but also with the capacity to directly execute tasks in a physical lab.
+While the list of tools included is not exhaustive, ChemCrow has been designed to be easily adapted to new applications by providing the tool, along with a description of its intended use, all through natural language.
 ChemCrow serves as an assistant to expert chemists while simultaneously lowering the entry barrier for non-experts by offering a simple interface to access accurate chemical knowledge.
-We analyze the capabilities of ChemCrow on 12 use cases (see Appendix \ref{sec:appendix}), including synthesizing a target molecule, safety controls, and searching for molecules with similar modes of action.
-However, it is important to emphasize that potential risks may arise for non-experts who lack the chemical reasoning to evaluate results or the proper lab training, as conducting experiments still necessitates thorough laboratory experience.
+We analyze the capabilities of ChemCrow on 14 use cases (see Appendix \ref{sec:tasks}), including synthesizing target molecules, safety controls, and searching for molecules with similar modes of action.